 I stayed in a Superior Room.
-As is typical in “hotel speak, this is the “lowest” category (about 215 square feet) but lovely nonetheless.
+As is typical in hotel speak, this is the lowest category (about 215 square feet) so not really superior to anything else, but lovely nonetheless.
 There is an oversize painted flower on the wall and an endless view over the countryside from a dormer window in the roof.
 Maybe this top floor was once a warren of housing for the “help”, but now it’s a series of compact garrets with queen-size beds and amenities including free WiFi and en suite bathroom.

-Since “luxe” is in its DNA, the Mcely Chateau includes a spa which makes use of its own specialty products (and story line behind them).
+Since “luxe” is in its DNA, the Mcely Chateau includes a spa which makes use of its own specialty products (and the storyline behind them).
 The MCELY BOUQUET line of “pure, natural, organic” skincare products was developed by Inéz Cusumano to “share the alchemical and herbal heritage of this historic aristocratic residence in the heart of Bohemia and its healing energy”.

 No time to spend the night?
 You can dine in the chateau’s Piano Nobile Restaurant for breakfast, lunch, afternoon tea, or dinner (or, outside on the terrace, weather permitting).
 Executive chef Honza Štěrba emphasizes homegrown herbs, homemade marmalades, fish and meat smoked in the chateau smokehouse, and other locally-sourced specialties.